 Funds not included in this Policy include deferred compensation funds.
-6300.10 Definition and Provision of the Government Code

 6300.10 Definition and Provision of the Government Code

 The Board of Directors and Officers authorized to make investment decisions on behalf of the District investing public funds pursuant to California Government Code sections 53600 et seq. and 53630 et seq. are trustees and therefore fiduciaries subject to the prudent investor standard.
 As an investment standard, any investment shall be made as if it is one which a prudent person acting in a like capacity and familiarity with those matters would use in the conduct of funds of a like character and with like aims, to safeguard the principal and maintain the liquidity needs of the agency.